Measure synchronization in interacting Hamiltonian systems: A brief review: Abstract

 \section{Abstract}

-This paper aims to review the measure synchronization observed in coupled Hamiltonian systems briefly.
-The word `measure' implies the Lebesgue measure, which generalizes the notion of length, area, and volume in Euclidean space.
-During the measure synchronized state, each system shares a phase space domain with an identical invariant measure.
-Measure synchronization is characterized by a Hamiltonian system that displays either quasiperiodic or chaotic dynamics.
-This synchronization has been observed in various physical systems, such as coupled pendula, Josephson junctions, and lasers.
+This paper aims to review the measure synchronization, a weak form of synchronization observed in coupled Hamiltonian systems, briefly.
+This synchronization is characterized by a Hamiltonian system that displays either quasiperiodic or chaotic dynamics.
+Each system, in the presence of either linear or nonlinear coupling, shares a phase space domain with an identical invariant measure in the measure synchronized state.
+It is important to note that while the trajectories are identical in measure, they do not necessarily exhibit complete temporal synchrony.
+This synchronization has been observed in various physical systems, such as coupled pendulums, Josephson junctions, and lasers.

 \keywords{Measure synchronization \and Hamiltonian systems \and Coupled dynamical systems}